Apply to the J.M. Degree

 - Letters of Recommendation (2 maximum): If you are a recent college graduate, at least one letter must be from a professor, academic advisor, or other individual familiar with your academic work.
 Professional recommendations, or recommendations from volunteer or other community experiences, are also acceptable.
 Recommendations from friends or family members will not be considered.

-International candidates are encouraged to apply, and can attend classes either in-person (if residing in South Florida) or remotely via FIU Law’s Live Hybrid platform.
 In addition to the standard application checklist items listed below, international applicants must also submit:

 - Official transcripts from an accredited institution, indicating the completion of a degree equivalent to a US bachelor's degree.
 Transcripts must be evaluated by a credentialing service.
 Transcripts must be evaluated by a NACES-approved credentialing service.